ujjwalr/textract/README.md

 NOTE: Before running make sure you have AWS CLI installed and configured with appropriate IAM privilages.
 Look at the following link that explains how to install and configure the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

-\textbf {The default region for the CLI should be configured to the region where textract service is available.}
+The default region for the CLI should be configured to the region where textract service is available.

 * download the repository to a folder.
 * run setup.py using python setup.py stack_name (stack name is the name of the cloudformation stack).